 Now, for context, you have to know that I had been involved with Comms before.
 One of my duties was reviewing draft speeches.
 And many of them were atrocious.
 They were basically just a bunch of talking points that were thrown together, often with no common theme or underlying message.
 On a couple of key ones, I restructured them and other people around the Department cheered me on, noting that the “complete rewrite” had been warranted.
-I hadn’t rewritten them, I just did basic reorganizing so there was an actual theme and message.
-I wasn’t a speech writer, although I had written drafts before.
+I hadn’t rewritten them, I just did basic reorganizing so that there was an actual theme and message.
+I wasn’t a speechwriter, although I had written drafts before.
 But I at least knew how to structure them better.

 My boss came running up as I was talking to the woman, as I was still trying to understand what she was saying.
-He was freaking out, the Minister was done, the Press were looking for their documents, nothing was there.
+He was freaking out, the Minister was done, the Press was looking for their documents, nothing was there.
 What was going on?

 I turned to my boss, and said, “Hi boss.
 Do you know X?
 She works in Comms.
 She was the one looking after getting the documents here.
-Apparently, they decided you and the Minister were wrong, the documents really weren’t needed, and they even took time to consult with the OECD in Paris that it wasn’t necessary.
+Apparently, they decided you and the Minister were wrong, the documents really weren’t needed, and they even took the time to consult with the OECD in Paris that it wasn’t necessary.
 I’m going to let you talk to her to figure this out, as honestly, you don’t pay me anywhere near enough money to deal with this level of incompetence.”

 Yes, I said that in front of her.
 Yes, it went back to her bosses.
 They wanted to meet with my boss and I, smooth everything over, maybe there had been some communications (hah!) issues.
 No, I said.
 There wasn’t any problem with communications, other than the fact they didn’t do their jobs.
 They had consistently not engaged from beginning to end, and I was done.
 I told my boss if he wanted to meet with them, that was his call, but I gave him a full list of every meeting we had had with them since the beginning, including meeting minutes where it said they were going to do stuff that they hadn’t actually done afterwards.

 I declared war on Comms.
 Up until that time, they loved dealing with me.
 If they brought me a draft speech at the 11th hour, I would drop everything else and review it.
 I even did it a few times while they sat and watched me read.
 I was helpful, I was courteous, I was collaborative.
 From that point on, that spirit ended.
 I stopped reviewing their speeches, made them give everything to the Director (who was frequently busy and wouldn’t get to it for another day or so).
 Proposals sent for corporate review through our shop came to me, and I ripped them to shreds.
 Every file they dropped, I made sure everyone knew they blew it.
 Every resource request got the utmost scrutiny.
 When they had views on other people’s files, I shut them out.
 Word spread.
 Paul hated Comms.
 With a passion.
 And it became more apparent…it was a deserved hatred.
-Other branches started to follow my lead, and began to push back.
+Other branches started to follow my lead and began to push back.
 Bad speeches weren’t approved.
 They were sent back for revision.
 Multiple times until they had some coherence to them.
 I felt bad at times, as some of these people had been part of my network previously, and they individually weren’t “bad”.
 I liked a few of them.
-But collectively their Branch was not working.
+But collectively, their Branch was not working.

 Was I being unprofessional?
 I’m not entirely sure.
 As several people more senior than I said, “Paul’s not wrong in his assessment, they suck.”
 But I had no way to fix it, I could only find ways to mitigate their impact.
 I was using my “powers” for evil, perhaps, rather than as a force for good.
-I know I created havoc in their branch, and they had to implement some new, improved procedures to compensate.
+I know that I created havoc in their branch, and they had to implement some new, improved procedures to compensate.
 What had been adequate before became known to be painfully inadequate as time went on.
 Even some ADMs got involved.
 Did I do that?
 Not really.
 But I wasn’t shielding them from it either.
 If I couldn’t be part of the solution, at least I wasn’t going to be enabling the problem.

 Fast-forward into my second year, and we were heavy into G8 processes.
 The G8 was NOT my file.
 I was the OECD guy.
 We had two other people doing G8.
 One was leaving, the other was at the same level as me, and wanted to only do policy.
 She didn’t want to handle the logistics for a proposed G8 meeting of Development Ministers.
 She finally quit, or in true government parlance, accepted another job elsewhere.
 She mainly left to avoid the logistics as she thought it was beneath her.
 She was a policy person.